vikasMotwani/django_bookstore/README.md

 ### templates

 Its time for templates now, if you remember we used template_name in our class based views.
 The content on the webpage basically comes from templates (actually html files) and the views holds the overall functionality in short.
-First lets create a template folder, your templates folder should be outside your ecom_project folder, forex: take a look at my <a href = "https://github.com/YashMarmat/django-ecommece-bookstore">repository</a>.
-Mean place the folder just below the ecom_project folder (note: there are many ways to use templates in django but for now im using this approach).
+First lets create a template folder, your templates folder should be outside your django_bookstore folder, forex: take a look at my <a href = "https://github.com/YashMarmat/django-ecommece-bookstore">repository</a>.
+Mean place the folder just below the django_bookstore folder (note: there are many ways to use templates in django but for now im using this approach).

 * or just follow below command

 (django_project)$`mkdir templates`

-now open your settings.py file from ecom_project folder and update the Template section in the following manner.
+now open your settings.py file from django_bookstore folder and update the Template section in the following manner.

 	TEMPLATES = [
 	    {